Ranching Systems Degree Student Application

 Students may be dismissed from the DSRMP prior to graduation for the following reasons:

-- Failure to maintain a GPA of 3.0 (With the exception of personal or family tragedy or extreme stress)
+- Failure to maintain a GPA of 3.0 for more than 1 semester (With the exception of personal or family tragedy or extreme stress)

 - Academic misconduct as defined by MSU Student Conduct Code